Home Shows A to Z

 Returning for a one-off in August 1963 ATV presented an hour long clip from Lonnie's summer season show from The Queens' Theatre in Blackpool, earning themselves a TAM top ten placing.

-The series was back in April 1964, but this time there was a concept.
+The series was back in April 1964, with recording starting 18th January, but this time there was a concept.
 In an attempt to replicate the success of Stars & Garters' it was set in 'Donegan's Bar', "it could be Las Vegas, it could be Chelsea, it could be anywhere," said producer Francis Essex in a Daily Mirror article.
 The first half of the show saw the cast rehearse (although it was nothing of the sort) while the second half was the actual performance.
 The Clark Brothers taught him some dance routines, while Lonnie ditched his guitar for all but one song.
 Pete Appleby, Denny Wright and Pete Oakman from Donegan's group were also "staff" at the bar.
 Producer Essex told TV Times "I thought about the format for this show for weeks and decided what we wanted was pace, personality and versatility.
 I hope we have achieved all three."

 This was to be the end of Donegan's own TV series.
 With his contract with ATV now completed after a five year run of shows he was a free man again, but he would continue to make TV appearances for the rest of his career.